 We meet young people needing support in Oasis Academies and Community Hubs, in our food programmes, advice centres, youth groups and family support groups.

 We have youth workers attached to A & E departments of two London hospitals who mentor young people with anxiety or depression.

 Long waits for treatment

-In 2018, Child and Adolescent Mental Health Services (CAHMS) were only able to treat a third of the of the 338,000 children referred them.
+In 2018, Child and Adolescent Mental Health Services (CAHMS) were only able to treat a third of the 338,000 children referred to them.
 Another third went on to long waiting lists and the rest were deemed ‘not serious enough’ to receive treatment.

-People are turning to schools and charities like Oasis and the private sector to get help.
+People are turning to schools, the private sector and charities like Oasis to get help.

 To help tackle gaps in mental health support, Oasis is launching an appeal to expand our current youth mental health provision for 5-16-year-olds in as many of our Community Hubs as possible.

 ‘We will offer a safe and friendly space for young people offering workshops, art and craft-based therapy, ’ says mental health youthwork manager, Cat Still.
 ‘Somewhere quiet to think or simply have a drink and chat with a person who will listen and try to help work things out.’

 We already have a tried and tested mental health support structure in place in many Oasis Community Hubs, all with strong links to our academies serving 30,000 children and young people.